beanio/beanio/README.md

 ## Installation

-Please note the new groupId `com.github.beanio`.
+If you're coming from BeanIO 2.x, please note the new groupId `com.github.beanio`.
+Package names remain the same as before (`org.beanio.*`).

 ### Maven